2 System Setup

 The Kiss system comes with its own build system, so it doesn’t use build systems such as ant, maven, or gradle.
 It works under Linux, Mac, Windows, etc. This included build system will make things such as downloading remote libraries, installing and configuring a web server, building Kiss, and running Kiss for development purposes easy, intelligent, and automatic.
 This new build system can be used in conjunction with your favorite IDE.

-The build system (called it bld) is small and written in Java.
+The build system (called bld) is small and written in Java.
 Its source code is included with the Kiss source code.
 So, a Java compiler will be needed before anything will work.
-Java 8, 11, and 17 are supported.
+Java 8, 11, 17, and 21 are supported.

 The program that runs BLD is “bld” under Unix-like systems and “bld.cmd” under Windows.
 In this manual, “bld” will be shown as “./bld”.
 The “./” is required under Linux and Mac but not under Windows.
 When running on Windows, use “bld” rather than “./bld” and the same for all the other commands shown.